Rei-SwitchBot/faq/en-us/Lock.md

 2．

-Make sure SwitchBot Lock/Lock Pro has been added to your App.
+Make sure SwitchBot Lock has been added to your App.

 3．

-Here is how to turn on App Notifications for your SwitchBot Lock/Lock Pro:
+Here is how to turn on App Notifications for your SwitchBot Lock:

 Launch the SwitchBot App and log in.